McGill's Bus Services: Ownership and management

-McGill's Bus Services was initially owned by Alex Kean and the Easdale family with each owning 50%.
-In October 2004, Kean sold his 50% share to the Easdale family.
-Managed by brothers James and Sandy Easdale, they also own a number of taxi firms in the Inverclyde region, as well as several non-transport businesses.
+McGill's Bus Services was initially owned by Alex Kean, a former taxi and local bus operator, and the Easdale family, who also ran a number of taxi firms in the Inverclyde region, as well as several non-transport businesses.
+Both parties owned 50% of shares in the company until October 2004, when Kean sold his 50% share to the Easdale family.

-Former Arriva Scotland West managing director Ralph Roberts joined McGill's in March 2010.
+Former Arriva Scotland West managing director Ralph Roberts joined McGill's in March 2010, later becoming the company's chief executive.
 General manager Bert Hendry and finance director Graeme Davidson retained their positions, while James Easdale became the firm's chairman.
 Colin Napier, who had previously worked for Coakley Bus & Coach and McKindless, became the company's area manager for its eastern operations in August 2010.
-Napier has since been appointed to Head of Operations & Commercial.